sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

       - Storage cost,
       - Insurance, and
       - Depreciation/Obsolescence
     A practical rule of thumb is to consider 20% to 30% of the product ``acquisition''(manufacturing+shipping) cost per year.
-In order to model this, we just use a random number between 20% and 30% of the cost of the product.
+In our model, we randomly assign a holding cost percentage within this range to each SKU.
 2. Ordering Cost (per order)
    may include:
      - Administrative costs (time spent by staff placing the order)